Other names: Vectibix®

-- Ask your doctor or nurse about medicine to help prevent or lessen nausea, vomiting, abdominal pain, and diarrhea.
+- Ask your doctor or nurse about medicine to help stop or lessen nausea, throwing up, abdominal pain, and loose bowel movements.

 - If you have a rash, redness, itchiness, or skin that is dry or cracked, keep the area clean and dry.
 Do not put anything on it unless your doctor or nurse says you may.

 - Cover up when you are out in the sun.
 Wear wide-brimmed hats, long-sleeved shirts, and long pants.
 Keep your neck, chest, and back covered.
 Use sunscreen with SPF of 30 or higher when you are out in the sun even for a short time.
 Avoid sun lamps, tanning booths, and tanning beds.